osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 - Enter a >0 amount of each token to add to the pool upon creation
 - Next
 - Set Swap Fee
-- Tick ‘I understand that creating a new pool will cost 400 OSMO
+- Tick ‘I understand that creating a new pool will cost 100 USDC
 - Create Pool
 - Continue to approve the transaction with the connected wallet.